aman-vr/MyPortfolio/README.md

 ## Customising for Someone Else

-All personal content is centralised in `src/data/profile.js`.
+Most personal content is centralised in `src/data/profile.js`.
 To use this as a template:

 1. Fork or clone the repo
 2. Update `src/data/profile.js` with new personal details
+3. Update the tagline in `src/components/Hero.jsx` (hardcoded, not in `profile.js`)
+4. Set `VITE_APP_URL` in `.env` to your deployed URL (used for OG meta tags)
-3. Deploy to Vercel
+5. Deploy to Vercel

-No component files need to be touched.

 ## Getting Started